New

 Material

-• Main body: German cowhide
+• Body: German cowhide

 • Parts: Natural stone